 You’ll need to show that you have been persecuted, or fear future persecution, in your home country, based on your race, religion, nationality, political opinion, or membership in a particular social group.

-The process involves submitting an application, together with detailed documentation of your membership in the group that you claim and the persecution that you faced or fear.
+The process involves submitting USCIS Form I-589, together with detailed documentation of your membership in the group that you claim and the persecution that you faced or fear.

 If you are granted asylum, you can apply for a green card one year after your approval, and for U.S. citizenship four years after that.
-(If denied, you will be deported.).
+(If denied, you could be deported, unless you can show that you would likely face torture upon return.)

 This is not a green card, nor does it lead to a green card.
 However, TPS would allow you to stay in the United States legally for a set amount of time (maximum 18 months), and to receive a work permit while you’re here.
 See the USCIS website (www.uscis.gov) for details and the list of currently eligible countries.